 Delicious plant-based, mushroom tacos, ready in minutes!
 Perfectly caramelized, chipotle-spiced mushrooms make a filling and satisfying vegan taco recipe.
 Top with a quick salad made from jicama, radish, and arugula, plus a few scoops of ripe avocado for a quick, easy and healthy dinner!

 I didn’t make these Vegan Chipotle Mushroom Tacos with vegans in mind.
 I made them because I have an unforgiving love affair with mushrooms.

 I used every mushroom I could find at my Trader Joe’s—which means FOUR kinds of mushrooms.
 But you could totally use just one variety, or two, whatever you want.
-I just love all the different textures and flavors and sizes and whatnots.
+Here’s what I suggest:

 The secret to making these tacos taste incredible and not like a taco full of gummy worms is to cook the mushrooms in a way that deeply browns the outside and leaves them with crispy edges, while the insides stay juicy.
 Here’s a few pointers: